MarkSackerberg/cmc-ui-inofficial/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://makeapullrequest.com)

 # Deploy your own Metaplex Core Candy Machine easily
-This repository is for Candy Machine V4.
+This repository is for [Candy Machine Core](https://developers.metaplex.com/core-candy-machine).
 It creates [Metaplex Core](https://developers.metaplex.com/core) Assets.
 Make sure that you are using this version!

 Visible to the user: